Kurt Suzuki: Oakland Athletics

 Suzuki joined the major league club on June 9, 2007, after rarely used catcher Adam Melhuse was traded to the Texas Rangers, and made his debut three days later as a pinch hitter in a game against the Houston Astros.

 On September 10, 2007, Suzuki hit his first grand slam in the second inning against the Seattle Mariners.

 For the 2008 season, Suzuki was the starting catcher while Rob Bowen served as backup.
 In the first 20 regular season games, Suzuki started 18.
 He ended the season with a .279 batting average in 148 games.

 During the 2009 season, Suzuki had a career-high 15 home runs and 88 RBIs, and batted .274 in 147 games.
 Suzuki led the A's in RBIs, and became only the second catcher in the franchise's history to do so.
 He also led the team in hits (156), doubles (37) and total bases (240), and was second in home runs and runs scored behind teammate Jack Cust.

 On July 23, 2010, Suzuki signed a four-year extension with the Oakland Athletics, estimated to be worth $16.25 million.
 At the end of the 2010 season, Suzuki ended with a .242 average with 13 home runs and 71 RBIs.
 The following season, he hit .237 with 14 home runs and 44 RBIs.

 Washington Nationals

 On August 3, 2012, Suzuki was traded to the Washington Nationals for minor league catcher David Freitas.

 During the 2013 season, Suzuki platooned with Wilson Ramos.
-On May 12, 2013, Suzuki was ejected for the first time in his MLB career by umpire John Tumpane for arguing a strike-three call.
+On May 12, 2013, Suzuki was ejected for the first time in his MLB career, after arguing with umpire John Tumpane on a strike-three call which was in fact off the plate.